-- \$305k of fees and charges absorbed by Dnister through our member loyalty fee rebate program. - \$10k supporting schools and playgroups that bank with Dnister - \$7K supporting Parishes that bank with Dnister - \$12k provided as Beneficiary Payments to Community Organizations participating in Dnister's Community Benefit Program and nominated by members operating myCommunity Saver accounts - \$6k in sponsorship of events held by community groups
+- \$352k of fees and charges absorbed by Dnister through our member loyalty fee rebate program. - \$20k supporting schools and playgroups that bank with Dnister - \$5k provided as Beneficiary Payments to Community Organizations participating in Dnister's Community Benefit Program and nominated by Members operating myCommunity - \$3k in sponsorship of events held by community groups

-The support provided in the last twelve months brings the total support provided by Dnister in the last ten years to \$2.4 million!
+The support provided in the last year brings the total Community Support provided by Dnister in the last ten years to \$2.56 million!